AerialMantis/cppcon-parallelism-class/README.md

   `cmake ../ -GNinja -DCMAKE_BUILD_TYPE=Debug -DOpenCL_LIBRARY=${OCL_LIB}/libOpenCL.so -DOpenCL_INCLUDE_DIR=${OCL_INC}`

-* Note that if you are using an NVidia GPU, in order to use the experimental ComputeCpp SYCL support you must include the following in the above cmake command:
+* Note that if you are using an NVidia GPU, in order to use the experimental ComputeCpp SYCL support you must include the following in the above CMake command:

   `-DCOMPUTECPP_BITCODE=ptx64`

+* Note that you can enable building the solutions by adding the following in the above CMake command:

+  `-DCPPCON_ENABLE_SYCL=OFF`

-* Note that you can disable the SYCL tests in the case you are not able to use ComputeCpp by adding the following in the above cmake command:
+* Note that you can disable the SYCL tests in the case you are not able to use ComputeCpp by adding the following in the above CMake command:

-  `-DCPPCON_SYCL_EXAMPLES=OFF`
+  `-DCPPCON_ENABLE_SOLUTIONS=OFF`

 * Build your solution: